Rights of Injured Workers

 - Benefits to dependents if an on-the-job injury is the cause of death.

-As with most laws, there are specific regulations and provisions in workers’ compensation that need to be understood.
-There are rules regarding the amounts of payments and how long these payments may last.
-When you are armed with the correct information and have a skilled professional attorney working for you, your chances of obtaining full and proper compensation are greatly increased.
+As with most laws, workers' compensation laws include specific regulations and provisions that may impact your case and your compensation.
+These include rules regarding the amounts of payments and how long those payments should last.
+When you are armed with the correct information and have a skilled attorney working for you, you can significantly improve your chances of obtaining full and proper compensation.